 The key to success is to select a broad and balanced set of subjects that reflects the student’s abilities and interests and maximises their future educational and career options.
 We have tried to maximise choice but this needs to be within realistic (for the student) and practical (for the school) boundaries, (e.g. if only a very few students opt for a subject we may not be able to offer that subject and if too many students opt for some subjects we will have to limit group sizes if we cannot run an additional group).

 Choices made should take full account of how many GCSEs it is appropriate for an individual student to study for.
-There are a number of ways of reducing the number of subjects studied and the number of GCSEs taken outlined in the introduction to this booklet and which will be further explained at the Options Evening on Thursday 19 January 2017 at 7pm.
+There are a number of ways of reducing the number of subjects studied and the number of GCSEs taken outlined in the introduction to this booklet and which will be further explained at the Options Evening on Thursday 24 January 2019.
+There will be two talks, the first at 6:30pm for those students in the Overton band, and the second talk at 7pm for those in Grange.
+Both talks will be in the main hall.

 Choosing the subjects and the courses students will continue to study is a difficult task and it can be a stressful time.
 As you read through this booklet with your child we hope you will be able to reach decisions without too many difficulties.